twbs/bootstrap/site/content/docs/5.0/layout/css-grid.md

 ## Wrapping

 Grid items automatically wrap to the next line when there's no more room horizontally.
-Note that the `grid-gap` applies to horizontal and vertical gutters between grid items.
+Note that the `gap` applies to horizontal and vertical gaps between grid items.

 {{< example class="bd-example-cssgrid" >}}
 <div class="grid">